amfry/warmup_project/README.md

 ### Key takeways
 * Incremental development:
 * Drawing as a planning tool:
 * Realistic goals: When starting to project we had hopes of not doing the simplest implpmentation of every challenge.
 However, we are both new to ROS and found the learning curve at the beginning quite steep.
-This led to us spending a lot of time on some of the early challenges with limited successs and then ended up still needing to pivot to simpler implemntations.
+This led to us spending a lot of time on some of the early challenges with limited successs and then ended up still needing to pivot to simpler implementations.
 It probably would have been better for us to do the simple strategy first and then go back and try more the more difficult strategies if there was still time left.